-NS inferred from the high-level figures that the shorthaul discounts equated to 89.9% for multiroutes.
+NS also questioned the inferred from the high-level figures and said that from a percentage aspect this that the shorthaul discounts equated to 89.9% for multiroutes.
 Given the accuracy of the data provided this suggests that all of the multi-route distances involve zero distances and hence could only be associated with a few entry points.
 He indicated that more information should be made available about which routes were involved and the quantities associated with each route.
+2 entry points and he was interested to know where this was taking place.
 CW advised the locations were Bacton and Teesside and that he was not at liberty to discuss this matter due to confidential nature.
-NS repeated that more information was required especially relating to the derivation of the 35% potential Entry Eligible Quantities and the likely increase in Eligible Amounts were the proposal be implemented.
-CW agreed to re-assess the data.
+NS stated-repeated that more information was required especially relating to the derivation of the 35% potential Entry Eligible Quantities and the likely increase in Eligible Amounts were the proposal be implemented. and CW agreed to re-assess the data.